pgRouting/pgrouting/doc/src/proposed.rst

 .. warning-begin

-.. collapse:: Proposed
+.. admonition:: Proposed

    .. warning:: Proposed functions for next mayor release.

      - They are not officially in the current release.
-     - They will likely officially be part of the next mayor release:

-       - The functions make use of ANY-INTEGER and ANY-NUMERICAL
-       - Name might not change.
-(But still can)
-       - Signature might not change.
-(But still can)
+       - Code has been reviewed therefore is not experimental.
-       - Functionality might not change.
-(But still can)
+       - Name, signature and functionality might not change.
        - pgTap tests have being done.
 But might need more.
        - Documentation might need refinement.